MicrosoftDocs/SupportArticles-docs/support/sql/performance/resolve-blocking-problems-caused-lock-escalation.md

 ## Prevent lock escalation

 The simplest and safest method to prevent lock escalation is to keep transactions short and reduce the lock footprint of expensive queries so that the lock escalation thresholds are not exceeded.
-There are several methods to achieve this goal, including the following:
+There are several methods to achieve this goal, including the following strategies:

 - Break up large batch operations into several smaller operations.
-For example, you run the following query to remove several hundred thousand old records from an audit table, and then you determine that the query caused a lock escalation that blocked other users:
+For example, you run the following query to remove 100,000+ old records from an audit table, and then you determine that the query caused a lock escalation that blocked other users:

     ```sql
     DELETE FROM LogMessages WHERE LogDate < '20020102';